tony-aw/tinycodet/README.md

 - Additional infix logic operators.
 - Safer (in)equality operators for float numbers.
 - Infix operators for row- and column-wise re-ordering of matrices.
+- Several in-place modifying arithmetic and string operators, and a few functions, to help reduce repetitive codes, for the sake of the “Don’t Repeat Yourself”-coding principle (`DRY`).
+- Package import management operator and functions.
 - The tidyoperators package adds additional `stringi` functions, namely `stri_locate_ith()` and `stri_join_mat()` (and aliases).
 These functions use the same naming and argument convention as the rest of